In this guide, I explain if and how you can earn money by selling your photos (or videos) as NFT.

 Keep in mind that just like with classic stock agencies there is no guarantee that the file will be sold.
 This creates a big problem because using Ethereum, for example, minting a file can be very expensive (it can be normal to spend up to 50€ or more for a single file).
 The reason is related to the Ethereum blockchain and, even if an update is coming, there is no guarantee that things will improve substantially.
 Other blockchains (such as Binance Smart Chain) have much lower costs but still, you do have to pay for every single file you mint.
 It’s unthinkable then to upload thousands of photos, as it’s common with classic stock agencies, waiting for them to be sold.

 The biggest limitation of NFTs is that it’s currently fairly difficult for many people to start creating them.
 First and foremost, you have to buy cryptocurrencies.
-Although there are increasingly popular tools, such as Binance which I recommend, the concept of buying and selling these coins is itself a barrier for most people.
-I regularly get requests for help from people who don’t understand how to use sites like Eyeem.
+Although there are increasingly popular tools, such as Binance or Coinbase, the concept of buying and selling these coins is itself a barrier for most people.
+I regularly get requests for help from people who don’t understand how to use microstock websites.
 I can imagine the difficulties many will have trying to use cryptocurrency trading apps and digital wallets.

 In short, as you can see, it’s a very complex process, unlike stock agencies where, in just a few minutes, you are ready to upload and sell your photos.
 The other side of the coin is obviously the fact that this barrier, for now, creates less competition, and whoever enters the market first has a better chance to succeed.